 Drug forms and administration

-Arimidex comes as tablets that are taken by mouth once a day.
+Arimidex comes as tablets that you take by mouth once per day.

-Tamoxifen comes as tablets that are taken by mouth either once or twice a day.
+Tamoxifen comes as tablets that you take by mouth either once or twice per day.
 Tamoxifen tablets used to be sold as the brand-name drug Nolvadex.
 However, this brand-name drug has been discontinued.

 Side effects and risks